-Just to clarify, a personal brand is the culmination of how you present yourself to the public at large (or more accurately, how people perceive you).
-Your LinkedIn profile, your Twitter updates, your blog post, etc., these all meld together to form a personal brand.
+Just to clarify, a personal brand is a culmination of how you present yourself to the public at large (or more accurately, how people perceive you).
+Your LinkedIn profile, your Twitter updates, your blog post, etc., all meld together to form a personal brand.

 Some personal brands are weak, as is the case if someone rarely engages on social media, or has a broad diversity of interests that lack a central focus.
 In contrast, some entrepreneurs have implemented a targeted strategy to build up an audience, which they can then leverage to drive attention to their businesses.

 Note: When I speak of social media in the personal brand context, I am not including Facebook profiles, as these tend to be made up of friends and family that would find you weird if you took up a personal brand with them.
 I am speaking in this article about the public-facing information, that is easily available to those who don’t know you personally.